boxtec/helvetiny84/README.md

 Support Thread: https://forum.boxtec.ch/index.php/topic,3162.0.html

-If you would like to have a smaler board check the helvetiny85: https://github.com/boxtec/helvetiny85
+If you would like to have a smaller board check the helvetiny85: https://github.com/boxtec/helvetiny85

 Have fun.
 Dinoi